mgaitan/gdc2026/README.md

-# Global Digital Collaboration Co-Organizers Meeting
+# Global Digital Collaboration Meeting

-This repository contains the GitHub Issue Form template used to collect session proposals for the Global Digital Collaboration Co-Organizers Meeting.
+This repository contains the GitHub Issue Form template used to collect session proposals for the Global Digital Collaboration Meeting.

 ## Included